ofiwg/libfabric/README.md

 The `udp` provider is a basic provider that can be used on any system that supports UDP sockets.
-The provider is not intended to provide performance improvements over regular UDP sockets, but rather to allow application and provider developers to write, test, and debug their code.
+The provider is not intended to provide performance improvements over regular UDP sockets, but rather allow applications and provider developers to write, test, and debug their code.
 The `udp` provider forms the foundation of a utility provider that enables the implementation of Libfabric features over any hardware.